judge0/discord-bot/README.md

 </p>

-If a language command is send without source code it will return an useful guide how to pass the source code.
-There are three methods: passing source code in plain format, passing soure code in code block or passing source code in highlighted code block.
+If a language command is sebt without any code it will return an useful guide on how to pass the code.
+There are three methods: passing the code in plain text, passing the code in a code block or passing the code in a highlighted code block.

 <br>